Danielhp95/on-opponent-modelling-in-expert-iteration-code/README.md

 ## Overview

-This repository contains information about the ICML 2022 submission **BRExIt: On Opponent Modelling in Expert Iteration**.
+This repository contains information about the IJCAI 2023 submission **BRExIt: On Opponent Modelling in Expert Iteration**.
 This repository contains all the code, dependencies and explanation for every experiment in the publication.
 As a summary, it contains information about:

 + Generating test agents
 + Benchmarking these test test agents